Configure an Export Process

 Graph Change: Filter on records that include changed Enterprise ID formations.

-Destination Location: Specify the path to the GCP bucket and folder for your export file.
+Destination Location: Specify the path to the GCS bucket and folder for your export file.
 For example,

 gs://mybucket/myfolder/myexportfolder